guhilling/annotation-literal-generator/README.md

 ## ~~Problem~~ Challenge

-When developing CDI applications or extensions You often have to create instances of annotations e.g. for firing events.
+When developing CDI applications or extensions you often have to create instances of annotations e.g. for firing events.
 This is supported by the `AnnotationLiteral` superclass.

-Unfortunately You have to do create quite some boiler plate code.
+Unfortunately you have to write quite some boiler plate code.
 Typical usage looks like this:

 ```java